-We are thrilled to announce our partnership with the State of California and venture firm Social Capital to bring UrbanFootprint California Civic free of charge to over 500 cities, counties, and regional agencies.
+We are thrilled to announce our partnership with the State of California and venture firm Social Capital to bring UrbanFootprint California Civic free of charge to planning departments in over 500 cities.
 Today marks an incredible step forward in our company mission to give communities the tools they need to build an environmentally responsible, socially equitable, and economically strong future.

 Nearly twenty years ago, my co-founder, Joe DiStefano and I envisioned a platform that could help planners, designers, analysts, and advocates realize sustainable, resilient cities.
 From projects like Vision California to Louisiana Speaks to Envision Utah, we’ve programmed over 30 years of design experience and proven sustainable planning as the foundation of the UrbanFootprint software.
 The process became the software; understanding the place and all of its data, developing scenarios to cover a range of concerns and visions, multi-metric analysis across the full spectrum of impacts, and finally consensus building through identifying co-benefits.
 Only scenarios that satisfied many needs and resulted in multiple benefits generated the strong coalitions that resulted in real action.
 We learned that UrbanFootprint helps all the stakeholders find common ground.

 Today, our UrbanFootprint California Civic program will give public planners, designers, and officials access to our comprehensive data library, advanced scenario planning capabilities, and real-time analysis modules built to evaluate plan impacts in terms of emissions, land consumption, water use, energy use, walk and transit accessibility, and more.

 Now more than ever, cities are a critical voice in champing smart public policy.

 Cities have taken a bold stance in shaping the nation’s public policy.
 While community planners, designers, and advocates have always been at the forefront of some of our most pressing issues, local governments have now stepped up to the plate as federal leadership recedes.